gasparrini/NatureSReports_AirPollution/README.md

-# Bayesian non‑linear mixed effect model to study the impact of lockdown policies on air pollution and related mortality
+# Spatio-temporal analysis of the impact of lockdown policies on air pollution and related mortality

 Data and R code to support: